-As stated in Government Regulation No.61/2013 that BATAN carries out the disposal of disused sealed radioactive material that has been determined as radioactive Waste.
+As stated in Government Regulation No.61/2013, BATAN carries out the disposal of disused sealed radioactive material that has been determined as radioactive waste.
 Disposal is carried out by near surface disposal or medium depth disposal.
-In the beginning, BATAN has been designed the near surface disposal for the radioactive waste level near to clearance level.
-After that BATAN would be designed borehole disposal for DSRS radioactive waste.
+BATAN has designed the near surface disposal for the radioactive waste level near to clearance level.
+BATAN also has a plan to design a borehole disposal for DSRS.
 Based on the elucidation of Act No.10/1997 on Nuclear Energy, it is prohibited the use of any the use of any part of Indonesian territory for any foreign or other country radioactive waste repository.